andreasklostermaier/naive/naive_005/README.md

 #### 2. Tokio

 The second solution uses Tokio to spawn two green threads with the `tokio::select` macro.
 The code looks pretty clean and the CTRL-C event is handled immediately.
 Tokio implements `signal::ctrl_c()` for NIX and Windows and compiles according to the target.
+Also see the [Tokio Signal Module documentation](https://docs.rs/tokio/latest/tokio/signal/index.html).

 ```bash
 cargo run --example tokio